-College Futures evaluated subsequent events for recognition and disclosure through September 29, 2023, the date that these Financial Statements were issued.
-Management concluded that no material subsequent events have occurred since December 31, 2022 that required recognition or disclosure in the Financial Statements.
+College Futures evaluated subsequent events for recognition and disclosure through September 27, 2024, the date that these financial statements were issued.
+Management concluded that, other than stated below, no additional subsequent have occurred since December 31, 2023 that require recognition or disclosure in these financial statements.